spring-cloud/spring-cloud-contract/README.md

 - [ ] `DiscoveryClient` support so backends can be stubbed or mocked transparently (declaratively)
 - [ ] Actuator endpoints that verify the state of contracts supported by the host service
 - [ ] Something to make PACT easier to use in Spring Boot apps?
+- [ ] Schema registries for binary formats like protobuf, thrift, avro